luciaalvarezuy/luciaalvarezuy/README.md

 ║                                                          ║
 ║ Feel free to ask me anything!                            ║
 ╚══════════════════════════════════════════════════════════╝
+ ║ A psychologist turned data scientist who is passionate   ║ ┣━━ 🐍 Packages

 😄 Lucía Alvarez                  📘 Achivments
 ┣━━ 🐍 Packages                   ┣━━